Azure/autorest.python/docs/customizations.md

 ### Change Client Behavior

-In this example, we change the default authentication policy for a client.
+In this example, we add our own special token, and change the authentication policy behavior for a client.

 In this `_patch.py` file: